✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Dead Letter Queue Pattern: Capturing Unrecoverable Failures #

 A dead letter queue (DLQ) is the final destination for errors that cannot be automatically recovered.
-It preserves full execution context—input data, error details, retry history, and Claude's analysis—for human investigation and manual replay.
+It preserves full execution context—input data, error details, retry history, and Claude's analysis from the Anthropic API—for human investigation and manual replay.
 Without a DLQ, unrecoverable errors disappear into logs or notification channels where they're easily missed.

 DLQ Data Schema #